jaclu/olint/README.md

 olint -l
 ```

-This command lists detected linters and displays any default options used.
-You can override this in a per project .olint.conf file (see below).
+This command lists detected linters and filters.
+You can change this per project in a .olint.conf file
+or in the default config file (see below).

 ## Supported Linters